Skip to main content

 How to find an appropriate punishment for vaping

 Your teen is no longer a baby.
 As hard as it is to accept, they’ll make their own decisions no matter how hard you might try to counsel them.
-Teens are still in your care until they reach adulthood or move away though.
+Teens are still in your care until they reach adulthood or move away.
 While most parents will put their foot down and staunchly exclaim that it’s their house and their rules, this approach is rarely effective.
-Read on to discover ways to effectively discipline your teen without alienating them altogether.
+Read on to discover ways to discipline your teen without alienating them altogether.

-Step 1: Always offer a safe space for dialogue.
+Always offer a safe space for dialogue

 Instead of approaching your teen with scare tactics and a furious voice, keep calm.
-You want to establish a honest, open dialogue that will lead to solutions and not just severe punishment.
+You want to establish an honest, open dialogue that will lead to solutions and not just severe punishment.
 Ask lots of questions and listen to their answers.
 Then, respond thoughtfully.
 Instead of trying to “get through” to them, talk about the risks of vaping openly.

-Step 2: Give honest information without exaggerating the facts.
+Give honest information without exaggerating the facts

 Once you’ve established a safe space physically and emotionally for conversation, give it to them straight.
 Tell your teen why vaping is harmful to their health without resorting to the typical “smoking kills” campaign.
 Teens know the health effects of smoking conventional cigarettes, though they might not be aware of the full effects of e-cigarettes.
 Lots of teens mistakenly think vaping is a safer alternative to smoking.

-Step 3: Explain why nicotine addiction is dangerous.
+Explain why nicotine addiction is dangerous

 Talk about how smoking can lead to other equally addictive habits, like drinking or dangerous substances.
 If you want to take it a step further, talk to your teen about why e-cigarettes are so popular with their peers.